Quarterly Fund Commentary

 March 31, 2016

 Sarah C. Ross, CFA

 Market Sector Update

-- The Fund’s large relative underweight to the strong performing consumer staples sector was the top detractor.
-Additionally, the Fund’s approximate 4.5% cash allocation detracted in a rising market.
+- The Fund’s large relative underweight to the poor-performing financials sector was the top relative contributor to performance for the period.

-Risk factors.
-As with any fund, the value of the Fund’s shares will change, and you can lose money on your investment.
+Risk factors:The value of the Fund’s shares will change, and you can lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-International investing involves additional risks including currency f uctuations, political or l economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
+International investing involves additional risks including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
+These risks are magnified in emerging markets.
 These and other risks are more fully described in the Fund’s prospectus.
-Not all funds or fund classes may be offered at all broker/dealers.